The Latest | Israel's deadly strike on aid workers in Gaza is a new blow to humanitarian efforts

 An Israeli airstrike on aid workers delivering food in Gaza has killed at least seven people — including a U.S.-Canada dual citizen and citizens of Australia, Poland and the United Kingdom.
 It's the latest Israeli military action to hit humanitarian efforts in the besieged Palestinian territory.

 World Central Kitchen, the charity founded by celebrity chef José Andrés, said early Tuesday it was immediately pausing operations in the region, delivering a blow to the recently opened sea route for food aid.
-Ships carrying food turned back from Gaza after arriving just a day earlier.
+Ships carrying food have sailed away from Gaza after arriving just a day earlier.

 After nearly six months, Israel's war in Gaza has killed nearly 33,000 Palestinians, the territory's Health Ministry says.
 The ministry doesn't differentiate between civilians and combatants in its tally, but says women and children make up two-thirds of the dead.
 The war began on Oct.
 7, when Hamas-led militants stormed into southern Israel, killing some 1,200 people, mostly civilians, and taking around 250 people hostage.